Health and safety in a construction environment

 Core ideas you must understand for this topic

-• Risk assessment: The process of identifying hazards, evaluating risks, and implementing control measures.
-You must understand the hierarchy of control: elimination, substitution, engineering controls, administrative controls, and PPE.
+- →Risk assessment: The process of identifying hazards, evaluating risks, and implementing control measures.
+The hierarchy of control includes elimination, substitution, engineering controls, administrative controls, and PPE.

-• Personal Protective Equipment (PPE): Types include hard hats, safety boots, high-visibility clothing, gloves, and ear defenders.
-Understand when and how to use them, and that PPE is the last line of defence.
+- →Personal protective equipment (PPE): Hard hats, safety boots, high-visibility clothing, gloves, ear defenders, and respiratory protection must be provided and used correctly.
+PPE is the last line of defence.

 Learning Objectives